tabishfayyaz/notes-and-books/kotlin-programming.md

   - function references (::) can be useful for named function
   - you can return a function
   - lambdas also called closures because they "close over" the variables in the outer scope that they are defined within
+  - anonymous function can modify and reference variable outside of its scope
+  - You cannot pass a function as parameter or define function variable in Java 8 the way you can in Kotlin, you always need to define an interface to be able to pass around an anonymous inner class

 ### To count letters in a string
 ```